granmoe/easycalendar/README.txt

 ============

 After changing times for an event, the old times still display in the sidebar.
+When address is updated, it shows as blank in the sidebar.
 Sometimes events cannot be created.
+An event stays highlighted for editing if you click on a different event while editing the original one.
+(Simple fix) After adding a new event, another event can't be added until you delete the last event added.

 To Do
 =====

 Make this app executable.
+Add ability to move event to a different day/month/year.
+Drag and drop ability within month.
+Click in a day to add an event.